buildpacks/rfcs/text/0000-layer-origin-metadata.md

 * Does this affect how `report.toml` should be spec'd?
 * How is layer origin metadata stored for layers that are not cached?
+* Are there use cases for requiring that layer origin metadata is available, or is it merely a nice-to-have?
+  * Would users like to be able to enforce that image builds are only valid if all relevant layer origin metadata is available?
+  * Would users like to use volume caching AND require that all builds using that cache have layer origin metadata?
+One implication of this is that if layer origin metadata becomes unavailable, the cache cannot be used.

 <!-- - What parts of the design do you expect to be resolved through -->
 <!--   implementation of the feature? -->